Shirley-Agbaowe/SALES-ANALYSIS/README.md

 # Project Overview
-#### This project aims to analyze the sales data for the sales performance of each product category across the sales region over time to bring forth sights and actionable plans to improve sales performance across regions.
+#### This project aims to analyze the sales data for the sales performance of each product category across the sales region overtime to bring forth sights and actionable plans to improve sales performance across regions.

 # Objectives
 #### This project aims to analyze the sales data set for the following: